26

 Preconference

-In times of rapid transformation and uncertainty, academic libraries and other scientific collections face the dual challenge of ensuring equitable access to knowledge while promoting sustainable practices on the other hand.
-This pre-conference explores how diverse types of collections can foster resilience, inclusivity, and long-term stewardship across disciplines. and serve as catalysts for resilience, inclusivity, and long-term sustainability in academia.
-Contributors will present innovative practices and strategic approaches that enhance accessibility, encourage responsible use, and support the sustainable management of resources in research and education.
+In times of rapid transformation and uncertainty, academic libraries, and other scientific collections face the dual challenge of ensuring equitable access to knowledge on the one hand, while promoting sustainable practices on the other hand.
+This pre-conference explores how diverse types of collections can foster resilience, inclusivity, and long-term stewardship across disciplines.
+It is centred around Tübingen-specific projects, approaches, and methods of preserving and making accessible collections.
+The contributions will present innovative practices and strategic approaches that enhance accessibility, encourage responsible use, and support the sustainable management of resources in research and education.
 By showcasing examples of collaboration, curation, and preservation, the poster session aims to highlight how collections function not merely as static archives but as dynamic infrastructures that enable academic progress and societal benefit.
-Embedded within the overarching conference theme “May you live in interesting times: Access and Sustainability - Developing Strategies to Deal with Uncertainties,” this pre-conference invites reflection on how collections of all kinds can help academia navigate complexity and shape a sustainable future.
+Embedded within the overarching conference theme "May you live in interesting times: Access and Sustainability - Developing Strategies to Deal with Uncertainties," this pre-conference invites reflection on how collections of all kinds can help academia navigate complexity and shape a sustainable future.

 Registration & Welcome Coffee